4 Rise of the Nanny State

 The idea that your employer owes you a safe working environment, something most of us today take for granted as a reasonable expectation, was born in the Progressive Era.
 It’s safe to say that the vast majority of today’s libertarians probably wouldn’t be okay with being seriously injured at work because their employer was too cheap or lazy to take proper precautions.
 It’s a good illustration of how the regulatory impulse is much easier to oppose after one’s protected by regulations.
 A true bona fide libertarian, on the other hand, supports laws against violent crime and defending property, but doesn’t mind breathing smog, mercury-filled lakes and streams, getting fired just before his pension kicks in, being discriminated against because someone doesn’t like where his ancestors are from, and putting out his own house fire with a garden hose as his kid buys crack at the corner mart.
 Who amongst us fits that bill?

 The Progressive Era was when politicians hammered out many of these regulations and people from across the spectrum became more aware of problems around them.
 Muckraking journalists, so named because they “raked up the muck,” drew the public’s attention to corporate malfeasance, as with Ida Tarbell’s investigation into Standard Oil Trust in McClure’s Magazine.
 Nellie Bly faked insanity to go undercover in a women’s asylum, reporting on the abusive staff there.
 Bly worked for Joseph Pulitzer’s New York World at the time, a paper known more to history for its sensationalized Yellow Journalism but that also engaged in investigative journalism on behalf of poor and oppressed Americans.
 Pulitzer, a Jewish Hungarian immigrant, was, among other things, a muckraker.
 That accounted for his popularity among the working classes, along with his sensationalism.
 He got in trouble with Teddy Roosevelt for questioning the Panamanian Revolution that enabled the namesake canal’s construction (previous chapter).
 Jacob Riis and Lewis Hine informed people about squalid living and working conditions through photography.
+Riis, taking advantage of the recent invention of magnesium flash powder to light otherwise dim rooms (above), triggered progressive legislation that cleaned up tenements with publication of his photo book How the Other Half Lives (1890).
 Lincoln Steffens drew the public’s attention to the corruption of urban political machines in The Shame of the Cities (1904).
 McClure’s published Steffens and Tarbell’s investigations in serial form, spread out over successive issues.
 Later, we’ll discuss Upton Sinclair, the man President Teddy Roosevelt had in mind when he coined the term muckraker.

 Suffragist Movement

 Expanding democracy and agitating for social justice were parts of Progressivism as well, though an obvious blind spot of most Progressives was race.
 Progressives, by and large, failed to reinforce the early Civil Rights movement.
 Other than a handful of forward thinkers like the co-founders of NAACP, the era’s white reformers did less to fight discrimination than those of the mid-19th or mid-20th centuries.
 But the Suffragist movement that launched in the 1840s culminated in the Nineteenth Amendment of 1920 prohibiting voting restrictions based on sex.
 You’ll sometimes hear the phrase suffragette, instead, but that term was coined by opponents to belittle their efforts.
-From the outset, the Suffragists’ concern for voting merged with other feminist concerns about access to equal-paying jobs, marital and property laws, etc. As of the 1840s, married women, especially, had no legal standing whatsoever, with all their property and money absorbed into that of their husbands.
+Suffrage was a key component of First-wave Feminism that fused voting rights with other legal concerns about access to equal-paying jobs, marital and property laws, etc. As of the 1840s, married women, especially, had no legal standing whatsoever, with all their property and money absorbed into that of their husbands.
 Many people, including some women adhering to traditional codes of patriarchy, felt that women didn’t belong in the public sphere and some even thought it lowered their prestige to enter into the corrupt world of business and politics.
 Unsurprisingly, in 1905, former president Grover Cleveland (D) said, “Sensible and responsible women don’t want to vote.”
 A bit more surprisingly, his wife Frances agreed.
 In fact, when President Woodrow Wilson was considering whether or not to back a national law giving all American women the right to vote, his desk was deluged with letters from female anti-suffragists, with one pleading to “leave us a little longer in the quiet of our homes, to rear our children well and care for our husbands with undivided interest.”
 The slippery-slope fear was that women who chose to be housewives would lose that right.
 As indicated by this 1909 poster, other opponents of women’s suffrage held to the same zero-sum fallacy that hindered the civil rights movement: in this case, that men and women would be forced to switch places.
-Some opponents thought suffragists were insane or that wanting to vote meant they wanted to “be men.”

 E.W.
 Gustin, Election Day, 1909, Library of Congress

 Just as many women opposed suffrage, many men supported it.
 If they hadn’t, the laws never would’ve changed because women couldn’t vote to grant themselves the vote if they didn’t have it yet (conversely, once the U.S. granted property-less white men, women, and minorities the franchise it was too late to go back unless that group voted to disenfranchise themselves).
+Richard Sears (Chapter 1) encouraged suffragists to promote their cause in his store windows, for instance.
 But opposition came from many fronts.
 When Thomas Edison tried showing short suffragist videos before movies, audiences booed, either because they didn’t support the cause or thought the activists weren’t pretty enough to be on screen.
 Meanwhile the textile and alcohol industries opposed the movement because they feared that voting women would organize unions or support prohibition, respectively.
 The women’s movement also coincided with a broader anti-suffrage movement caused by concern over Catholic and Jewish immigration from the wrong parts of Europe.
 In the Gilded Age, the whole trajectory of American voting rights could’ve gone in the opposite direction toward less democracy, but it didn’t.

 Prior to the 19th Amendment, women could vote in some states but not others.
 Rural western states pioneered female suffrage, with the Wyoming territory becoming the first place on Earth to allow it in 1869.
 Western lawmakers hoped to attract more women because their populations were mostly male.
 There were women in power like Utah Senator Martha Hughes Cannon and Montana congresswomen Jeanette Rankin before most American women could even vote.
 Cannon was a polygamist wife and advocated polygamous marriage.
 In 1896 she defeated her own husband in the senate race, but later exiled in Europe to avoid testifying against him after polygamy was outlawed.